 Main characteristics

-The airliner Airbus 380 has the following technical characteristics:
+The Airbus 380 airliner has the following technical characteristics:

-• The number of standard seats - 525;
+• Number of seats as standard - 525;

 • Capacity - 853;